 Rehydration is the step that turns placeholder-based text back into its original values.
-It only works when the text was produced in pseudonymize mode and you still have the matching encryption key.
+It only works when the text was produced inDocumentation Index

 When Rehydration Is Possible

-Rehydration requires all of the following:
+Rehydration requires all of the following:- The text was processed in

-• You kept the returned encrypted piiMap
+pseudonymizemode - You kept the returned encrypted

-• You still have the correct key to decrypt that piiMap
+piiMap - You still have the correct key to decrypt that

 Basic Flow